 The theme of the Master Programme in Biomedicine is "From the ailing body and the ailing brain to the discovery and development of new drugs".
 The focus is on research-oriented questions for application in academic research and in the pharmaceutical or life-science industry.

-The Master Programme in Biomedicine provides theoretical and practical skills through a variety of different teaching methods and in close contact with exciting research projects.
-With a focus on the link between pathophysiology and drug development, and by offering opportunities for specialisation and advancement in your field of interest, the programme is a natural extension of the Bachelor Programme in Biomedicine.
-Practical experience of experimental strategies and scientific thinking is an integral part of this Master’s programme.
+With a focus on the link between pathophysiology and drug development, and by offering opportunities for specialisation and advancement in your field of interest, the programme provides an excellent base for future work in science, both academically and within the life science industry.
+Practical experience of experimental strategies and scientific thinking is an integral part of this Master's programme and you will get in close contact with exciting research projects.

 As a student in the Master Programme in Biomedicine you will develop your creativity and problem-solving ability through seminars, journal clubs and experimental projects.